Hilary Heishman

 Hilary received a bachelor’s degree in biology from the University of Virginia and a Master of Public Health in Community Oriented Public Health Practice from the University of Washington, Seattle.

-She currently resides in Hamilton, New Jersey, and enjoys good conversation, good writing, and good food, and is eager to share all three.
+She currently resides in Hamilton, N.J., and enjoys good conversation, good writing, and good food, and is eager to share all three.